Heathen Lexicon

 Drengr: a high compliment and an honorable status; a Bold Woman or Man, known for unquestionable Courage, never backing down from challenge or combat; Áþwyrþe, having high character; never an Oath-breaker.

-Dróttinn: a name for Heathen high-priests; þat eru díar kallaðir eðr dróttnar.
+Dróttinn: highest rank of Heathen priest/priestess; þat eru díar kallaðir eðr dróttnar.
 A Heathen Holy-Man of highest esteem or rank; Alsherjergöði.
-Wotan is said to be the highest or head of all Dróttinn.
+Wotan is called the highest of all Dróttinn.

 Dygðar: Integrity; associated with virtue, as well as actual virtuous deeds.
 As such it goes beyond abstract concepts to refer specifically to an individual's actions.
 Doing what is morally and ethically right, no matter the consequences.
 Being honest, speaking the truth, and choosing to not deceive our Folk.